|Nutrition Facts (per serving)|

 The fall spice cordial is an amazing drink with a little spice and a lot of flavors that are ideal for chilly autumn nights.
 It's a recipe from Kara Newman's book, "Spice and Ice," and one of the more intriguing bourbon cocktails you'll find.

 The key to this cocktail is a single ingredient that you'll have to make, but it's really easy.
 The homemade chipotle-orange syrup has a tang, a spicy kick, and some sweetness rolled into one.
 It plays very nicely against a premium bourbon and the soothing taste of the vanilla.
 This may not be the spiciest cocktail, but you definitely get that chipotle pepper bite, which is surprisingly fun.

 In a small saucepan, bring the water to a boil.

 Reduce to a simmer and add the chipotle pepper and orange peel.

 Cover and let simmer for 15 to 20 minutes.
 Strain with a fine-mesh sieve to remove the pepper and orange.

 Return the syrup to the pan and add the sugar.
 Bring it back up to a boil and stir until the sugar dissolves.

 Remove from the heat and let cool.
 Pour the syrup into a container with a tight seal and keep in the refrigerator for up to three weeks.

 Make the Fall Spice Cordial

-In a cocktail shaker filled with ice, add the vanilla liqueur, bourbon, chipotle-orange syrup, and orange bitters.
+In a cocktail shaker, add the bourbon, vanilla liqueur, chipotle-orange syrup, and orange bitters.
+Fill with ice.